372groupproject/milestones-team29-achang7-jacobc1/code/README.md

 Examples of how to define and use closures in Groovy

 Invoke function by calling the makefile to compile: "make closures"

+# TicTacToe
+File: p4_tictactoe.groovy

+Implements a simple game of TicTacToe, making use of Groovy's ability to make multiple class declarations in a single file.
+Shows off both static and instance methods.

+Invoke function by calling the makefile to compile: "make tictactoe"